opendoor/pggen/README.md

 to the config file and letting `pggen` figure out the rest, but there are finer grained knobs if you want more control.

+## Configuration

+`pggen` is configured with a `toml` file.
+Some of the configuration options have already been mentioned in this document, but the most complete source of documentation on configuration is the comments in [`gen/internal/config/config.go`](gen/internal/config/config.go).
+An example file can be found at [`cmd/pggen/test/models/pggen.toml`](cmd/pggen/test/models/pggen.toml).

 ## [Examples](./examples)

 The [examples directory](./examples) contains usage examples and common patterns.